 Wikipedia segment.

-Posted in: A History of Royal Dutch Shell, Adolf Hitler, Big Oil, BlackRock, BlackRock Advisors UK, BlackRock Fund Advisors, Bloomberg, BP, Business ethics, Carbon Capture, Climate Change, Environment, Fossil Fuels, GoogleNews, Greenwashing, Hakluyt & Co, Hakluyt & Company, Human Rights, John Donovan, Nazi Germany, Nazi Party, Oil, Pollution, Royal Dutch Shell Plc, Sakhalin 2, Shell, Shell BP Plc, Shell PLC, Sin Stocks, The Nazi Party, The Nazis, The Times, Toxic emissions, Vanguard Global Advisers LLC, Vanguard Group.
+Posted in: Big Oil, BlackRock, BlackRock Advisors UK, BlackRock Fund Advisors, BP, Brent Bravo Scandal, Bully-boy tactics, Business ethics, Business Principles, Climate Change, ECCR, Environment, Fossil Fuels, GoogleNews, Greenpeace, Greenwashing, Hakluyt & Co, Hakluyt & Company, Human Rights, John Donovan, Litigation, Nigeria, Offshore Workers, Oil Spill, Pollution, Royal Dutch Shell Plc, Shell, Shell Business Principles, Shell Employee Safety, Shell North Sea, Shell North Sea Platforms, Shell PLC, Shell Spies, Shell Spying, Sin Stocks.

-Tagged: BP · Environment · John Donovan · Royal Dutch Shell Plc · Shell
+Tagged: Environment · Litigation · Nigeria · Oil · Royal Dutch Shell Plc · Shell

 Like this: